vaelen/libFTN/README.md

 ## Project Goals

-- The library should be written in ISO/ANSI C ('89) to remain as portable as possible.
+- The library is written in ISO/ANSI C ('89) to remain as portable as possible.
 - The library should compile with any ISO/ANSI C compiler and not rely on any OS specific code.
+- A compatibility layer is provided for non-ANSI and non-POSIX compilers.

 ## Features